Xylella fastidiosa: Host species

 X. fastidiosa has a very wide host range; as of 2020, its known host range was 595 plant species, with 343 species confirmed by two different detection methods, in 85 botanical families.
 Most X. fastidiosa host plants are dicots, but it has also been reported in monocots and ginkgo, a gymnosperm.
 However, the vast majority of host plants remain asymptomatic, making them reservoirs for infection.

 Due to the temperate climates of South America and the southeastern and west coast of the United States, X. fastidiosa can be a limiting factor in fruit crop production, particularly for stone fruits in northern Florida and grapes in California.
 In South America, X. fastidiosa can cause significant losses in the citrus and coffee industries; a third of today's citrus crops in Brazil has CVC symptoms.

 X. fastidiosa also colonizes the foreguts of insect vectors, which can be any xylem-feeding insects, often sharpshooters in the Cicadellidae subfamily Cicadellinae.
 After an insect acquires X. fastidiosa, it has a short latent period around 2 hours, then the bacterium is transmissible for a period of a few months or as long as the insect is alive.
 The bacterium multiplies within its vectors, forming a "bacterial carpet" within the foregut of its host.
 If the host sheds its foregut during molting, the vector is no longer infected, but can reacquire the pathogen.
 At present, no evidence shows that the bacterium has any detrimental effect on its insect hosts.

+The EFSA maintains a list of plants known to be susceptible to Xylella and updates it regularly.
+Classification is performed down to the subspecies level if possible.
+As of May 2025, the latest report is from July 2024, containing information from literature published before 31 December 2023.
+The lists provided in EFSA's journal article about the update is only a summary; full data is available from the Microstrategy platform of the EFSA.